How do people attribute traits to other people based on faces?

 with Ralph Adolphs and R. Michael Alvarez

 Is social network index associated with gray matter volume?
-A note of caution
+A data-driven investigation

 Open Science Pre-registration: Link

 with Umit Keles, J. Michael Tyszka, Marcos Gallo, Lynn Paul, and Ralph Adolphs